opentensor/bittensor/contrib/DEVELOPMENT_WORKFLOW.md

 -------------------
 Typically, a project may have the following structure:

-- Root Directory: Contains configuration files, README, LICENSE, and other metadata files.
+- Root Directory: Contains configuration files, README, LICENSE, Dockerfile, and other metadata files.
+It also contains certain key Python files like setup.py.

-- Source Directory (src/): Contains the source code of the project.
+- Bittensor Directory (bittensor/): This is the main source code directory of the project.
+It contains various subdirectories, each of which plays a distinct role.

-- Test Directory (tests/): Contains unit tests, integration tests, and other test code.

-- Docs Directory (docs/): Contains documentation files.

 - Scripts Directory (scripts/): Contains scripts for various tasks such as building, installing, testing, etc.

-- Lib Directory (lib/): Contains libraries and dependencies.
+- Tests Directory (tests/): Contains unit tests, integration tests, and other test code.

+- Contributing Docs Directory (contrib/): Contains documentation files for contributing.

 - Bin Directory (bin/): Contains binary files.